-Use brackets slightly longer than the window box itself (measuring from its front to its back) in order to leave space between it and the house.
-This prevents water from getting trapped at the back of the box, potentially damaging the house’s siding.
+Use brackets slightly longer than the window box itself in order to leave space between it and the house.
+Measure from its front to its back.
+This prevents water from getting trapped at the back of the box, potentially damaging the house's siding.

-Follow the manufacturer’s instructions for installing the brackets, but make sure that the top of the window box will sit a few inches below the window.
-This is especially important if your windows open outward.
-It also leaves more space for plants to mound without totally obscuring your view out.
+Follow the manufacturer's instructions for installing the brackets.
+Make sure that the top of the window box sits a few inches below the window (especially if your windows open outward.)
+This placement leaves more space for plants to mound without totally obscuring your view.

 Care of Window Boxes

 To cut down on the weight that the window box must bear, fill it halfway with packing peanuts or Styrofoam pieces before you add soil and plants.
 Most annuals need only 6 inches of soil.

 Window boxes—like any container—dry out quickly.
 You may need to water them daily.